 A Sculpture Class for the Blind and Visually-Impaired

 Vision Thru Art is a weekly sculpture class for blind and visually-impaired artists that has been running at Allens Lane for more than 25 years.
 This class is specifically designed for people who are blind or visually impaired.
 Our dedicated staff and volunteers help students express their inner vision through a variety of media including clay, wood, mosaic, stone and mixed materials.
 The artwork generated by the class has been accepted into a number of juried exhibitions, often winning awards.
-The class is taught by artist Carol Konopinski, who volunteered under long-time instructor Robert Fluhr until his passing in June, 2011.
-Ms. Konopinski learned many of Mr. Fluhr's techniques and now brings her own energy and art and design experience to the class.
 Students work at their own pace and enjoy the easy-going social atmosphere of the class.
 In 2014, Allens Lane Art Center made the class completely free for all the students including free art supplies each year.

 Location: The Fluhr Studio - (downstairs back studio accessible by rear enterance).
 Many of the students use Paratransit to get to the class.
 Service dogs are of course welcome.